projectwildmaps/projectwildmaps.github.io/README.md

 favicon.ico
 * The image that appears on the browser tab next to the page's title.

-### Node JS Stuff
-These files are here to allow the app to be run from a server, instead of just as a static webpage.
-This is mostly used for testing (e.g. connecting an iPhone to your computer's localhost to test mobile compatibility).

-server.js
-* Running `node server.js` will run the app from a server.

-package.json, package-lock.json
-* These store dependency information, as well as random other node js info that doesn't matter.

 ### Old, Unused Files

 **Note that none of these files work, they are only here because I didn't want to delete them.**